seanreed1111/sql-recipes/recipes.md

 +-----------+
 | 293101881 |
 +-----------+
 The value represents the population reported for July 2004.
-The figure shown here differs from the U.S. population reported by the U.S. Census Bureau, because the states table doesn’t contain a count for Washington, D.C.
+The figure shown here differs FROM the U.S. population reported by the U.S. Census Bureau, because the states table doesn’t contain a count for Washington, D.C.
 SUM( ) and AVG( ) are strictly numeric functions, so they can’t be used with strings or temporal values.
 On the other hand, sometimes you can convert nonnumeric values to useful numeric forms.
 Suppose that a table stores TIME values that represent elapsed time: mysql> SELECT t1 FROM time_val;
 +----------+